nirupamjm/myworks/KochiOrgBook_Demo/KOBdemo/README.md

 ## Description

-The intention of this demo is to illustrate how a citizen of the city of Kochi is going to use hyperledger Aries .
+The intention of this demo is to illustrate how a citizen of the city of Kochi is going to use hyperledger Ursa-Indy-Aries base applicaton .

+## Command